The world is your subconscious mind objectified. Whatever you believe to be real, can and must manifest itself into your physical reality.

 According to one survey optimists are 7 times more likely to have better financial health.

 Is that because of the Law of Attraction?
-By remaining positive did they manifest good into their life or are they just optimistic because they aren’t dirt poor and therefore don’t hate the world?
+By remaining positive did they manifest good things into their life or are they just optimistic because they aren’t dirt poor and therefore don’t hate the world?

 Once again, no idea.